mathworks/OpenTelemetry-MATLAB/README.md

 ```
 >> endSpan(sp);
 ```
-4. You should see your span displayed in the Collector.
+4. If your collector is configured to display the data, you should see your span displayed:
 ```
 2023-03-21T11:29:44.570-0400    info    TracesExporter  {"kind": "exporter", "data_type": "traces", "name": "logging", "#spans": 1}
 2023-03-21T11:29:55.525-0400    info    ResourceSpans #0